HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2018

 - All stock equipment only for that year, make and model car unless noted in rules.

 - May run 2 or 4 door car.
-Cars must be a minimum 105” wheelbase and maintain factory wheelbase.
+Cars must maintain factory wheelbase of no less than 108” or add 25 lbs for every inch under 108” wheelbase.
+104” will be the minimum allowed wheelbase.
 Preapproved sub-framed cars allowed, but must have frame connectors.
 No Camaro or Firebird bodies, chassis or T-top bodies permitted.
 No 1970-1972 Monte Carlos permitted without prior approval by HS officials.

 - a.
 350 cfm carb cars must weight a minimum weight 3200 pounds before qualifying and after the race.